-Methodologies for Sample Collection are not externally QA, nor accredited, in general.
+^{} Methodologies for Sample Collection are not externally QA, nor accredited, in general.

-22. From Table 2, it could be observed that the 'data quality' structure at the first level (undertaken by National Laboratories) requires a proper design of functions (as well as time and staff resources allocation) to ensure a smooth flow of the monitoring process, which starts with the sample collection and ends with the data reporting in the appropriate format.
-The monitoring-reporting process can take from months to years to be completed, and therefore, the information registration under reporting QA should be imperative.
+22. From Table 2, it could be observed that the fulfilment of the 'data quality' at the first level undertaken by National Laboratories requires a proper design of functions (as well as time and staff resources allocation) to ensure a smooth flow of the monitoring process, which starts with the sample collection and ends with the data reporting in the appropriate format.
+The monitoring towards

-23. Unfortunately, some of these steps merit more attention than normally given to them, such as to the Reporting/Registry QA for all the processes in monitoring activities.
+- 23. Unfortunately, some of these steps merit more attention than normally given to them, such as to the Reporting/Registry QA for all the processes in monitoring activities.
 That means summarizing the process undertaken and reporting the results (as per format template) for each, as well as any incidences that could have occurred, particularly missing metadata to take immediately corrective actions.
-In practice the Reporting QA in each process should be exquisitely guaranteed and submitted to the responsible person in the first level (e.g. laboratory manager), normally in charge of sending the report to the national authorities (level 2) as well, whilst guaranteeing the traceability of the datasets.

-24. Protocols to perform Data Registries 1, 2 and 3 (and/or Data Registries themselves) need to be further prepared along with new IMAP Metadata Templates for the IMAP (Pilot) Info System Metadata templates aligned with the Data Standards and Data Dictionaries presented in document UNEP/MED WG.
+In practice the Reporting QA in each process should be exquisitely guaranteed and submitted to the responsible person in the first level (e.g. laboratory manager), normally in charge of sending the report to the national authorities (level 2) as well, whilst guaranteeing the traceability of the datasets. - 24.
+The protocols to perform Data Registries 1, 2 and 3 (and/or Data Registries themselves) need to be further prepared along with new IMAP Metadata Templates for the IMAP (Pilot) Info System Metadata templates aligned with the Data Standards and Data Dictionaries presented in document UNEP/MED WG.
 463/9.
-The aim is to ensure data quality checked and assured are reported to the next level for each IMAP Common Indicator (e.g. from National Laboratories), especially when operations are performed by different persons and/or different periods of time (see Table 2, Monitoring processes 1, 2, 3 and 4).

-25. Another important insight into the data flows for QA in marine pollution monitoring is to ensure, as much as possible, that the generated data at each process is quality assured by different persons, which could or could not have participated in the process (e.g. sampling, processing, analysis and reporting).
-This means that if solely a person participated in the sample processing and analytical determinations he/she should not be performing, at least, the Reporting/Registry QA for the process.
+The aim is to ensure that data quality checked and assured are reported to the next level, especially when operations are performed by different persons and/or different periods of time (see Table 2, Monitoring processes 1, 2, 3 and 4). - 25.
+Another important insight into the data flows for QA in marine pollution monitoring is to ensure, as much as possible, that the generated data at each process is quality assured by two or more persons, which might not have participated in the process (e.g. sampling, processing, analysis and reporting).
+This means that if solely a person participated in the sample processing and analytical determinations he/she should not be the solely the person performing the reporting/registry QA for the entire process.
 This is applicable to all the processes including the final reporting (Process 4, Table 2) which should be checked by a second staff member.
-In brief, the person (s) that does operations could not be the same that perform the quality assurance (QA) for a given process.
+In brief, the person(s) that does the operations could not be the same that perform the quality assurance (QA) for a given process and data reporting.